What Is a Comforter?: Everything You Need to Know

 It is decorative and comes with coordinating pieces like decorative pillows, bedsheets, bed skirt and matching curtains.
 Buying a set makes it easy to style your room.

-What is a comforter vs blanket?
+What is the difference between comforter vs blanket?

 A comforter is quilted, made up of two outer layers of fabric and pockets of evenly distributed insulating fillings, while a blanket is made up of a single layer.
 A blanket’s use can be more versatile, such as using it outdoors.